scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** Self
 - **Duration:** 1 Hour

-Enhance your vision, seeing through illusions and invisiblity, seeing things for how they really are.
-Make a spellcasting roll against 2 bad die, on success you gain True sight out to 15 tiles, seeing into the etheral plane.
+Enhance your vision, seeing through illusions and invisibility, seeing things for how they really are.
+Make a spellcasting roll against 2 bad die, on success you gain True sight out to 15 tiles, seeing into the ethereal plane.

 The duration increases by 1 hour for every level above 5th.